Lenni009/eisvana.github.io/about/joining.md

 ## Share Your Base on Discord

 As the final step, take a picture of your base and send it into the **#eisvana-bases-farms** channel in our Discord server.
 Your census entry cannot be created without a picture of the base.

+## After becoming a Citizen

+When you are a citizen, you can join one of our [departments](./departments), or create your own and become a manager.